 What to serve with these vegan fajitas

 To top off the fajitas you can use sour cream (use vegan or paleo, if desired), cilantro, or lettuce.
+This guacamole recipe also looks great.
 But if you feel like you need a little extra on the side, you can try one of these:

 - Frozen Pineapple Margarita – this refreshing pineapple margarita is a bright and healthier cocktail that would pair well with these veggie fajitas.
 Naturally sweetened with 100% pineapple juice.
 (No sugar added)